mayfrost/guides/COMMUNICATION.md

 * Run the installer (and select options like the current path)
 `java -jar i2pinstall_<VERSION>.jar -console`

-* In case you get an error use the script
+* In case you get an error you'll need to use the next script to start every time
 `./runplain.sh`

 To uninstall simply delete the directory.

+### REMOTE ACCESS
+To access your I2P router from another computer.

+* On /.i2p/clients.config replace
+`clientApp.0.args=7657 ::1,127.0.0.1 ./webapps/`
+* with
+`clientApp.0.args=7657 ::1,127.0.0.1,<REMOTE_IP> ./webapps/`
+* where <REMOTE_IP> is the IP of the computer running I2P.
+* Restart I2P.

 ### BASIC COMMANDS